MicrosoftDocs/Hololens/hololens/hololens-insider.md

 Welcome to the latest Insider Preview builds for HoloLens!
 [Get started](#start-receiving-insider-builds) and provide valuable feedback on HoloLens for our next major operating system update.

+> [!TIP]
+>
-For organizations that have moved, or are moving toward, scale production deployment, we recommend keeping a subset of test devices on Insider builds to validate that new features and new builds work as expected.
+> Organizations that have moved, or are moving toward, production deployment at scale should keep a subset of test devices on Insider builds to validate new features and builds.

 ## Windows Insider Release Notes